subratamazumder/local-alb-lambda/README.md

 # Local ALB-LAMBDA

-This OSS project help to mock a ALB in a serverless use case where an ALB invokes Lambda function only.
+This OSS project help to mock a ALB in a serverless use case where an ALB invokes Lambda function which is mocked by [LocalStack](https://github.com/localstack/localstack).

 ## Start local ALB
 ```console